dougeby/IntuneDocs/InTuneDocs/Understand/introduction-to-microsoft-intune.md

 ---
 # required metadata

 title: What is Microsoft Intune | Microsoft Docs
-description: Learn how Intune is the mobile device management component of the Enterprise Mobility + Security solution.
+description: Learn how Intune is the mobile device management component of the Enterprise Mobility + Security solution and how it helps you protect company data.
 keywords: what is Intune
 author: Lindavrms.author: lindavr
 manager: angrobe
-ms.date: 11/10/2016
+ms.date: 11/15/2016
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune